Drake

 class LuenbergerObserver< T >

-A simple state observer for a dynamical system of the form:
+A simple state observer for a continuous-time dynamical system of the form:

 the observer dynamics takes the form